Frequently Asked Questions about the flying start at Schiphol: We assure you a smooth journey

 In busy periods, such as vacations, we work hard with our partners to provide each traveller with a flying start to their trip.
 For example, all security passages are fully operational with additional security staff.
 We also deploy more employees to ensure a continues flow in the terminal and a better service to the travellers.

 How long you should plan to arrive at the airport before your flight, depends on where you are going.
 Please check your airline's website for up-to-date advice and your check-in desk’s opening time.
-We normally advise 2 hours in advance for European flights, and 3 hours for intercontinental flights.
 You should also find out whether there are traffic jams, road or rail works and adjust your journey to Schiphol accordingly.

 We always do our very best to ensure that you reach your departure gate quickly, comfortably and safely.
 But queues are unavoidable when there are a lot of travellers at the airport at the same time.
 During peak periods, we deploy extra staff to keep things moving.
 We never relax our rules at Security because safety is always our first priority.
 We appreciate your understanding for any delays that may be caused.
 You can also prepare for the security check and pack your hand baggage efficiently in order to save time.

 The rules about size and weight of your hand baggage varies by airline.
 Please contact the airline you are flying with to check the maximum dimensions and weight of your hand baggage.
 Please also contact your airline for rates for (extra) hold baggage.

 You can take a tweezer or pocket knife into the plane if the sharp part (the blade) is no longer than 6cm.
 A razor blade is only allowed if it is a safety razor blade or disposable razor in a fixed holder.
 Loose or open blades are not allowed in your hand baggage.